-Fact and Myth and is an ongoing analysis of common facts and myths/fallacies that pervade western (mainly US) culture and society.
-In today’s world of social media and 24-hour news cycle, we are bombarded with information, much of which are claims passed off as fact.
+Fact and Myth is an ongoing analysis of common facts and myths/fallacies that pervade western (mainly US) culture and society.
+In today’s “post-fact” world of social media and 24-hour news cycle, we are bombarded with information, include an onslaught of claims that passed off as fact.
 Too often, there is no context nor in-depth explanation and we are left with the option of taking these sources at their word, or discarding them as myths, fallacies or even lies.
 What’s more, many of us have a pre-conceived worldview which leads us to accept statements from one “camp” while resisting all information from another.
-This process, known as confirmation bias, in turn affects society at large, as people vote, lobby, donate, demonstrate and engage in other activities that result in outcomes which may or may not be desirable.
+This process, known as confirmation bias, in turn, affects society at large, as people vote, lobby, donate, demonstrate and engage in other activities that result in outcomes which may or may not be desirable.
 It affects policies that are passed or defeated; it affects the science that children learn (or don’t learn) in schools.

-Fact and Myth seeks to unpack many prevailing claims and explain the reality behind them.
-In a world where much of our informational media is driven by emotion, sensationalism and business practices that lead media to simply provide opinion pieces that agree with their readers base and protect their corporate advertisers, Fact and Myth dives into these claims in data-driven fashion.
+Fact and Myth’s goal is to unpack many prevailing claims and explain the reality behind them.
+In a world where much of our informational media is driven by emotion, sensationalism and business practices that lead media to simply provide opinion pieces that agree with their readers base and protect their corporate advertisers, Fact and Myth dives into these claims in a data-driven fashion.

 The Age of Fake News

 We’ve also entered an age where facts have become moot to a large portion of online readers.
 One person’s well-researched position has simply become another person’s “false propaganda,” regardless of the clarity of reasoning and preponderance of the evidence.
 Occasional hiccups from well-intentioned reporting have become conflated with intentional fabrications that weave a false narrative by way of selective reporting (often framed in an inaccurate or even dishonest manner), the omission of inconvenient facts and reporting of outright fabrications.
 This is what is meant by living in a post-fact world.